OREGON 8 or 12 DAYS

 DAY 3

-Biking - The Cascading Rivers Scenic Bikeway is a 70-mile, car-free bike route from Estacada to Detroit that follows rivers on quiet roads.
-Both towns have plenty of places to eat. <Video>
+• Optional Bike Detour: Cascading Rivers Scenic Bikeway.
+A 70-mile, car-free bike route from Estacada to Detroit along quiet riverside roads.
+Tough ride.
+Takes 2-3 days.
+Both towns have many places to eat. <Video>

-One of the most popular trails is The Deschutes River Trail.
-Minutes from downtown Bend, this easy trail follows the Deschutes River with great water views, green trees, and plenty of wildlife—ideal for hiking or biking.
+• One of the most popular trails is The Deschutes River Trail.
+A short drive from downtown Bend, this easy trail follows the Deschutes River with great water views, green trees, and lots of wildlife — perfect for hiking or biking.

-Explore downtown Bend, known for its craft breweries.
-Its quaint streets have indie shops, cozy cafés, and restaurants, giving a welcoming vibe.
-The nearby Deschutes River offers kayaking and parks to relax.
-This lively area blends culture, food, and nature for outdoor fun.
+• Explore downtown Bend, known for its craft breweries.
+Quaint streets with indie shops, cozy cafés, and restaurants create a welcoming vibe.
+The nearby Deschutes River offers kayaking and relaxing parks.

 Bos Taurus